w3f/polkadot-wiki/docs/maintain-guides-how-to-monitor-your-node.md

 ## Installing Grafana

-In order to visualize those metrics of your node, you can use Grafana to query the Prometheus server.
+In order to visualize your node metrics, you can use Grafana to query the Prometheus server.
 Run the following commands to install it first.

 ```bash